September 13 (Friday)

 After this day of weaving you’ll probably start eyeing up ivy plants in a new way.

 Suitable for all levels, including beginners.
 Groups are kept small to allow for individual attention.

-I truly enjoyed your course- I think you have creative skills and calm methodical practice in such a great balance.
-I enjoyed making ‘something’ from ‘nothing’ and will make sure I spend time to use what I’ve learned.
+I truly enjoyed your course- you have creative skills and calm methodical practice in such a great balance.
+I enjoyed making ‘something’ from ‘nothing’ and will definitely be using the skills I’ve learned for future weavings.
 NR, Sussex

 You can read FAQs here.